09 Mar The Differences Between CMYK and RGB

 CMYK is the industry standard when it comes to printed materials.
-It is a subtractive process, meaning the inks subtract from external reflected light in order to create the desired colour.
+It is as subtractive process, meaning the inks subtract from external reflected light to create the desired colour.
 CMYK stands for Cyan, Magenta, Yellow, and Key; the 4 different inks used in the printing process.
 The key ink is typically representative of black, but is called key as it is used on the key plate in printing process.

 What Can They Do?